 How we treat each other and manage very complex and long-standing problems is what makes us unique.

 I’m proud of the Greens record in leading change on getting children off Nauru.
 On marriage equality.
-On the banking royal commission, and hopefully soon a royal commision into the institutional abuse of people with disabilities.
+On the banking royal commission, and hopefully soon a royal commission into the institutional abuse of people with disabilities.

 I’m proud of our work creating world leading climate laws, and I’m ready to roll up my sleeves and do it again.